 Initially, I commonly saw the region spelled “euro zone” as two separate words, with no hyphen, in U.S. publications.

 There are two schools of thought about whether to hyphenate compound adjectives, as I discussed in “Should you hyphenate ‘fixed income’?”

-The Wall Street Journal hyphenates euro-zone when the paper’s reporters uses the term as an adjective.
-You see an example in the image below.
+The Wall Street Journal used to hyphenate euro-zone when the paper’s reporters used the term as an adjective.
+You see an example in the image below from 10 years ago.
+(Please note, in the image the term “euro-zone” appeared as the first word of a sentence.
+That’s the only reason it is capitalized.)However, it seems to have migrated to “eurozone,” which fits with a trend toward closing up spaces in hyphenated words.
 Please note, in the image the term “euro-zone” appeared as the first word of a sentence.
 That’s the only reason it is capitalized.

 What’s the best practice?